wangfowen/khan_interview/README.md

 The main goals in my choosing a parser is ease of use as a developer and speed for the end user.
 For the first goal, both libraries are adequate.
-For the second, Acorn is better, thus that was the library I ended up going with.
+For the second, __Acorn is better, thus that was the library I ended up going with for my test setup__.